 The Importance of Preventative Dental Care

 A recent study reports that many adults don’t see the dentist as often as they should.
-This can lead to tooth loss, tooth decay, and other oral health problems, which can eventually result in pain, embarrassment, and difficulty eating and speaking–not to mention costly restorative treatments.
+This can lead to tooth loss, tooth decay, and other oral health problems, which can eventually result in pain, embarrassment, and difficulty eating and speaking—not to mention costly restorative treatments.
+The importance of dental care becomes clear when these consequences are considered.

 If you want your teeth to stay strong, healthy, and beautiful, read on!
 Below, we will go over how preventative dental care can keep you healthy and save you money.

-But first, what is preventative dental care?
+But first, what is preventive dental care?

 What Is Preventative Dental Care?